utah-explainability-fall22/utah-explainability-fall22.github.io/_assignments/project.md

 * What is the evaluation plan?
 * What is the analysis/qualitative evaluation plan?

+✨ That said, we encourage you to work on risky projects!
+Think about these levels:

+1. **Structured:**
+    * Task and data sets are well defined, can make rapid progress with existing NLP models
+    * Work will likely not result in publication (maybe suitable for workshop venues), though it depends how good your model is!
+2. **Semi-structured:**
+    * Some prior work on task.
+Data exists but may not be well-formatted or easy to approach
+    * Research questions are clear but exact formulation of task is not
+    * Project will require creativity in structuring tasks and may result in publishable work
+3. **Unstructured:**
+    * Topic may be interesting, but research questions are unclear and hard to define
+    * Not clear what the correct data set is, may need to create one
+    * Could result in really great work, but will require substantial student effort (High risk high reward!)

+All of them are fine, and you should pick whatever project type suits what you aim to achieve from this course.

 ## Grading

+Your project is worth 50% of the class grade.
+This is broken down across the following milestones:

 * **Form a project team and submit project team information (2.5pt).**
 * **Submit a project proposal (10pt).** A document no longer than 2 pages, consisting of the following information (following "[Heilmeier Catechism](https://www.darpa.mil/work-with-us/heilmeier-catechism)"):